Our Kids Aren’t Web-Addicted, Says Study. Are We?

 There are more misconceptions about teen media use, too, the Neilson study says.
 Teenagers watch less online video than most adults.

-So the question is: why do we assume that it’s our kids who

-are whittling away their hours on social sites when, in reality, it’s
+So the question is: why do we assume that it’s our kids whoare whittling away their hours on social sites when, in reality, it’sus?